 At Suits Me®, our prepaid accounts offer so much more than a traditional prepaid card.

-With Suits Me®, you’ll have access to online banking and our mobile banking app.
+With Suits Me®, you’ll have access to an online account and our mobile app.
 Here, you’ll be able to manage your payments and set up standing orders and direct debits, withdraw cash from an ATM and receive our contactless Mastercard debit card.

 Additionally, we have an exclusive cashback reward programme which gives you a percentage back on the money you spend with our retailer partners.
 You’ll automatically receive the discounts you’ve made into your account.

 Opening a Suits Me® account takes less than ten minutes, and we don’t ask for proof of address to open one.
 All you will need is your national ID card or Passport to prove your identity.